 At the conclusion of a float trip, all human waste and associated waste products including toilet paper must be placed in the Department-authorized disposal system at Eden Bridge or removed from the premises to be properly disposed of elsewhere.
 If the human waste disposal system at Eden Bridge is not functioning, all human waste and toilet paper must be removed from the premises and properly disposed of.

-Signatures